Tony Hawk’s™ Pro Skater™ 3 + 4 – A Legendary Remake Slams Down July 11

 No Returning Career or Free Roam for Tony Hawk’s Pro Skater 4

-Sadly, Tony Hawk’s Pro Skater 4’s career mode isn’t returning for the remake, as Tony Hawk’s Pro Skater 3 + 4 aims to streamline and purify the formula to match the classics.
-So like those before it, Tony Hawk’s Pro Skater 4 is structured around the classic 2-minute timer.
+Unfortunately, Tony Hawk’s Pro Skater 4’s career mode isn’t making a return in the remake either – Tony Hawk’s Pro Skater 3 + 4 is hoping to cut back and purify the formula to be more like those classics.
+So, as with previous games in the series, Tony Hawk’s Pro Skater 4 is laid out according to that ode-to-the-hot-dog stand clip: around a timeless countdown timer of 2 minutes.

-This shakes up the entire format of the original version quite a bit.
-For example, some NPC missions required much more than 2 minutes to accomplish, tasking the player with going from A to B across a larger map and doing multiple fetch quests in a single task.
+This disrupts the whole structure of the original version quite a lot.
+For instance, some enemy NPC missions took longer than 2 minutes to complete while making you go from point A to B in a bigger map and do three fetch quests under one task.

-But Iron Galaxy has come up with a solution to the bigger levels and longer quests.
-Even if it’s not the free roam people necessarily want:
+But Iron Galaxy has a solution to those larger levels and longer missions.
+Even if it’s not the free roam people really want:

 Extendable Timer